 Victorinox knife handles are either wood or synthetic, depending on the collection.

-The two wood handles that Victorinox offers are Walnut and Rosewood; both contrast beautifully against the brilliance of the steel blades.
+The wood handle that Victorinox offers is Rosewood, which contrast beautifully against the brilliance of the steel blades.

 The synthetic handles are out of one of the following: